 Embracing an open mindset leads to greater success in life, relationships, and work.
 Google revealed that psychological safety was the most important factor that drives the best teams to optimal performance (Gottfredson, 2020).
 Psychological safety is defined as an environment created to foster a feeling of safety to speak candidly and make mistakes without retaliation (Schein & Bennis, 1965).
 A prerequisite of psychological safety is an open mindset.
 Bridgewater and Associates, one of the most successful hedge funds of all time, practices radical open-mindedness (Dalio, 2017).
 The open mindset cultivates innovation, which companies use to stay relevant, grow, and differentiate themselves from competitors (Ringel et al., 2015).
 Individuals become more successful through intentional steps to develop an open mindset and awareness.
 Unconsciously, many individuals are not as open-minded as they hope.
 To foster awareness, individuals must acknowledge fear, which supports a closed mindset, that drives many goals and mindsets.
 Similarly, eliciting feedback from others increases one's awareness.
-Intentional steps to develop an open mindset include meditating and changing individual stories, which reinforces that the brain is neuroplastic.
+Intentional steps to develop an open mindset include meditating and changing individual stories, which reinforces that the brain is neuroplastic (Gottfredson, 2020).

 Through positive reframing, which challenges the stories people tell themselves, people let go of the notion of right or wrong (Haidt, 2006).
-Katie and Mitchell (2017) propose another technique to challenge stories, called The Work.
-It asks four questions, "Is it true?
-Can you absolutely know that it's true?
-How do you react, what happens, when you believe that thought?
-Who would you be without that thought?"
-This helps individuals remain open to all options.
+Byron Katie (2017) utilizes another technique to challenge stories we tell ourselves, called The Work.
+The Work prompts people to challenge self-talk through answering four questions: 1) Is it true?
+2) Can you absolutely know that it is true?
+3) How do you react, what happens, when you believe that thought?
+4) Who would you be without that thought?
+These questions help individuals remain open to all options.
 An open mindset, which explores all possibilities to develop the best solution, primes the mind to what Gottfredson calls a promotion mindset.